 Memorising a presentation is another task I loathe.
 I love speaking fluently, but that’s only possible with some practice.
-In presentations, many researches has also suggested that the end conclusion is usually what people will remember, it so it makes sense to practise on that first rather than practising of at the beginning.
+In presentations, many research papers have also suggested that the end conclusion is usually what people will remember, so it makes sense to practise on that first rather than practising from the beginning.

 For memorising a five-minute speech, I divide it into four sections, so a section is around 1-2 minutes.
-Recorded it, add a sentence from the previous section and the next section for the sake of integration to other sections later.
+Record each section, add a sentence from the previous section and the next section for the sake of integration to other sections later.

 Then the practising starts.
 At first, all I can do is to listen, but by the second time, I can start miming my mouth to start saying stuff together.
 When I think I’m ready to step it up, I play the recording a lot faster3, just like when I play the familiar section on the piano.

 When I practice the next section, indirectly I’m practising the last section too, because the second last section leads to the last section.
 If I have a little bit more energy and willpower, I don’t continue onto the section I’ve already practised, I’ll repeat the new section again.